ufrgs-hyman/meican/docs/guide/migration.md

 #####5.
 Copy the certificate

-From the backup, copy the certificate to the certificate`s folder on the new server.
+From the backup, copy the certificate to the **certificates** folder on the new server.

 #####6.
 Copy the configuration

-From the backup, copy the files: "db.php", "mailer.php" and "params.php" to the config`s folder on the new server.
+From the backup, copy the files: "db.php", "mailer.php" and "params.php" to the **config** folder on the new server.

 #####7.
 Import the database